Roboy/RoboyVR/00_sphinx_documentation/documentation/ModelUpdate/2_development.rst

 ModelDownloader.py is again scanning the source code, but this time not for folders, but for files with the .dae or .stf extension.
 Then it downloads every model to the given path, by creating new files and copying the raw content of the files stored in github.
 Finally all downloaded models are imported into blender, converted to a .fbx file and exported.
-This is so we can use the models in Unity.
+The original files are overridden.
+The conversion is necessary so we can use the models in Unity.

 Part 4: Create Prefab
 ---------------------